 - You need to be a valid member paying the correct subscription rate (check here).

-To apply to the Fighting Fund:
+Help applying to the Fighting Fund

 - For enquires: firstname.lastname@example.org (always cite your UCU membership number).

-Hardship Fund (UCU Liverpool Branch)
+Local Fund (UCU Liverpool Branch)

 - This scheme is operated by the branch committee and not UCU national.